 Frozen and canned fruit and vegetables are also highly nutritious and are an excellent substitute if fresh fruits and vegetables are unavailable.

-How much fruit and vegetables?
+How much fruit and vegetables should my child eat?

 You should introduce your child to fruit and pureed vegetables in small quantities at about 6 months of age.
 Keep it simple at first, then add variety.